 4. What if?, by Anne Bernays and Pamela Painter

 With 25 years of teaching experience in creative writing between them, Bernays and Painter set out to write a fiction guide full of writing tips for would-be writers.
 Chock full of writing exercises—75 to be precise—their aim is clear: To convey how to think like a writer and write like a writer.

 They dive deep to focus on dialogue, how to take real-life events and turn them into fiction, the beginning and end of a story, and how to choose language that clearly communicates your message and that makes for lovely writing.

 Spend an hour every day focused on one writing exercise, or hunker down with a few on the weekend.
 Writing is a craft, but also works like a muscle when it comes to developing stamina.
 This book can improve your writing endurance, using specific techniques to tackle various writing conundrums.

-As a nonprofit organization focused on supporting new writers, the Emerging Writers’ Festival was keen to put together an insider’s guide about everything it takes to be a writer.
+As a nonprofit organization focused on supporting and providing writing advice for new writers, the Emerging Writers’ Festival was keen to put together an insider’s guide about everything it takes to be a writer.
 And that they did.

-Featuring over 30 contributors, this book covers everything from getting started to negotiating a contract.
-Most notably, however, it offers a brief overview of the writing life, which makes this a perfect read for those just starting out.
+Featuring over 30 contributors, this book on writing covers everything from getting started to negotiating a contract.
+Most notably, it offers an overview of the writing life, making it a perfect read for those just starting out.
 If you’ve already written a book and want to learn how to publish it overseas, you’ll find guidance here.
 Or if you want to illustrate books and don’t know where to begin.
 Or if you want to develop and write books for education and learning.
 It’s all here.
-Regardless of whether you’re able to attend the festival itself (it’s in Australia), this book will offer insight into group’s mission, the writers who contribute, and how to do everything a writer needs to do.
+Regardless of whether you’re able to attend the festival itself (it’s in Australia), this book will offer insight into the group’s mission, the writers who contribute, and how to do everything a writer needs to do.